Risperdal Lawyers for Arkansas Available Now

 Risperdal Lawsuits Allege Illegal Promotion

-Children and adolescents who used Risperdal in Arkansas and other U.S. markets may have been subjected to illegal promotion of the drug.
+Young patients who used Risperdal in Arkansas and other U.S. markets may have been subjected to illegal promotion of the drug.
 The manufacturer of any drug may only promote medication for uses approved by the United States Food and Drug Administration (FDA).
 The FDA first approved risperidone for use by Arkansas children and adolescents in 2006.
 Evidence now shows that the manufacturer may have encouraged physicians to prescribe Risperdal to children well before receiving regulatory approval to do so.

 Risperdal lawsuits allege that such illegal (or "off-label") promotion subjected Arkansas and other U.S. consumers to an unnecessary risk of risperidone side effects.
 Our lawyers are also investigating whether Risperdal itself is defectively designed and poses an unreasonable risk of male breast growth to Arkansas users regardless of whether the drug was lawfully promoted.
 Other alleged legal grounds include negligence, failure to warn, and breach of warranties.